Jaxilian/Trigon/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Trigon - Game Engine, was created in 2021 by me as a protfolio project to use in applications for work.
-The goal is to make the engine available on Linux/Debian based dsitros and windows.
+The goal is to make the engine available on Linux/Debian based distros and windows.

+Trigon supports OpenGL 4.6 and in the future vulkan as well.

 <!-- GETTING STARTED -->